Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 End time 16.15

-Description This was a lovely walk along rivers and canals.
+Description This was a lovely walk following the River Trent and the Nottingham Canal.

 Condition I am slightly dehydrated after a very hot day, but am otherwise okay.
 I tried having a double-layer thickness of Sorbothane footpads in my boots to combat the pounding the underside of my feet get on hard ground, but I removed them after a couple of miles as they were trapping circulation to my toes.
 Otherwise everything was fine.